Paul von Hindenburg

-Hindenburg was born to a family of minor Prussian nobility in Posen.
-Upon completing his education as a cadet, he enlisted in the Third Regiment of Foot Guards as a second lieutenant.
-He then saw combat during the Austro-Prussian and Franco-Prussian Wars.
-In 1873, he was admitted to the prestigious Kriegsakademie in Berlin, where he studied for three years before being appointed to the Army's General Staff Corps.
-Later in 1885, he was promoted to the rank of major and became a member of the Great General Staff.
-After a five-year teaching stint at the Kriegsakademie, Hindenburg steadily rose through the army's ranks to become a lieutenant general by 1900.
-Around the time of his promotion to General of the Infantry in 1905, Count Alfred von Schlieffen recommended that he succeed him as Chief of the Great General Staff but the post ultimately went to Helmuth von Moltke in January 1906.
-In 1911, Hindenburg announced his retirement from the military.
+Paul von Hindenburg was born to a family of minor Prussian nobility in the Grand Duchy of Posen.
+Upon completing his education as a cadet, he enlisted in the Third Regiment of Foot Guards.
+In this unit, Hindenburg saw combat during the Austro-Prussian and Franco-Prussian wars.
+In 1873, he was admitted to the prestigious War Academy in Berlin, where he studied before being appointed to the General Staff Corps.
+In 1885, he was promoted to major and became a member of the German General Staff.
+After teaching at the War Academy, Hindenburg rose to become a lieutenant general by 1900.
+In 1911, he retired from the military.

-After World War I started in July 1914, Hindenburg was recalled to military service and quickly achieved fame on the Eastern Front as the victor of Tannenberg.
-Subsequently, he oversaw a crushing series of victories against the Russians that made him a national hero and the center of a massive personality cult.
-By 1916, Hindenburg's popularity had risen to the point that he replaced General Erich von Falkenhayn as Chief of the Great General Staff.
-Thereafter, he and his deputy, General Erich Ludendorff, exploited Emperor Wilhelm II's broad delegation of power to the German Supreme Army Command to establish a de facto military dictatorship.
-Under their leadership, Germany secured Russia's defeat in the east and achieved advances on the Western Front deeper than any seen since the conflict's outbreak.
-However, by the end of 1918, all improvements in Germany's fortunes were reversed after the German Army was decisively defeated in the Second Battle of the Marne and the Allies' Hundred Days Offensive.
-Upon his country's armistice with the Allies in the November 1918 armistice, Hindenburg stepped down as Germany's commander-in-chief and retired once again from military service in 1919.
+After World War I began in 1914, Hindenburg was recalled and achieved fame on the Eastern Front as the victor of the Battle of Tannenberg.
+His continued success with battling the Russians in the east made him a national hero and the center of a pervasive cult of personality.
+By 1916, his popularity had risen to the point that he replaced General Erich von Falkenhayn as Chief of the Great General Staff.
+Thereafter, he and his deputy, General Erich Ludendorff, exploited Kaiser Wilhelm II's immense delegation of power to the Supreme Army Command to establish a de facto military dictatorship.
+Under their leadership, Germany secured Russia's defeat and achieved the largest advance on the Western Front since the early days of the war.
+However, after the United States entered the war on the side of the Allies, Germany's fortunes were sharply reversed after its army was decisively defeated in the Second Battle of the Marne and the Allies' Hundred Days Offensive.
+Following the armistice, Hindenburg stepped down as Chief of Staff, before retiring again in 1919.